 Can I go off-grid with solar panels?

 You can't go off-grid with solar panels alone – you'll also need to install a solar battery.
-Remember that for most homeowners, disconnecting from the grid entirely is not worth the effort and costs.
-Learn more in our article about off-grid solar energy systems.
+For most homeowners, disconnecting from the grid entirely is not worth the effort and costs.

-Why go through the one-to-three-month process of installing solar on your home?
-Nowadays, the average solar shopper on EnergySage offsets approximately 98 percent of their electricity usage by going solar and will pay off their solar energy system in about eight years.
+Choosing between installers can be daunting, but EnergySage is here to help.
+The average solar shopper on EnergySage offsets approximately 98% of their electricity usage by going solar and will pay off their solar energy system in about eight years.
 Find out how much you can save by using our Solar Calculator to get a personalized instant estimate based on offers in your area.
-If you're ready to start comparing quotes from pre-screened installers in your area, you can register your property on the EnergySage Marketplace.
+If you're ready to compare quotes from vetted installers in your area, you can register your property on the EnergySage Marketplace.